a5482pick/Python-Chrome-App-Native-Messaging/README.md

 native-messaging-example-host with this one, and run the app.
 This might aid those whose Python is rusty and wish to proceed in a different language.

 File n-m-e-h-1 is alternative number 1.
 This receives a message as before, but Python's struct is NOT used for the return message.
 It works for a 'little endian' machine.
 For a 'big endian' machine it is required to pad the extra zeros before, not after as I have.
 This 'lower-level' approach aids understanding.
+If you want to run n-m-e-h-1, remember to rename it 'native-messaging-example-host'.